-Hawaii’s continuing role in space exploration efforts came to the spotlight in late September when a national contest brought an aspiring astronaut to the Mars-like terrain of the Big Island to train like a Martian astronaut.
+Hawaii’s continuing role in space exploration was highlighted in late September when a national contest brought an aspiring astronaut to the Big Island to train like a Martian astronaut.

 Julia Velasquez, a U.C.
 San Diego student and two-time NASA intern, won Xploration Station’s 2017 #StudentAstronaut contest, a national STEM TV show competition aimed at inspiring youth to pursue their science dreams.
 As winner, Julia claimed a three-part Hawaii training adventure with Emmy-nominated show host Emily Calandrelli.

-With camera crews in tow, Julia and navigated a mock Mars mission with PISCES’ Helelani Rover, spent a night on “Mars” at the HI-SEAS (Hawaii Space Exploration and Analog Simulation) Habitat and toured the Canada-France-Hawaii Telescope.
-The pair got a first-hand look at the exciting space-related projects happening here in Hawaii as part of the third-annual TV show contest, which focused on Mars this year.
+With camera crews in tow, Julia and Emily piloted a mock Mars mission with the Helelani rover, spent a night on “Mars” at the HI-SEAS (Hawaii Space Exploration and Analog Simulation) habitat on Mauna Loa, and toured the Canada-France-Hawaii Telescope on Maunakea.
+The pair got a first-hand look at the exciting space-related projects happening in Hawaii as part of the third-annual contest, which focused on Mars this year.

-“Mars is the next major frontier for crewed space exploration,” Xploration Outerspace show host Emily Calandrelli said in a press release for the contest.
+“Mars is the next major frontier for crewed space exploration,” Xploration Outerspace Host Emily Calandrelli said in a press release for the contest.
 “By centering this year’s contest around such an ambitious mission, we hope to really inspire and encourage those young people who will actually make it happen!”

-Julia was the first deaf contestant to win the national contest.
-She was also the first individual to pilot the Helelani Rover at the HI-SEAS Habitat.
-With Emily as co-pilot, Julia remotely controlled Helelani from within the space dome, driving the 700-pound spacecraft over rugged lava terrain and capturing image data from the surrounding environment.
-PISCES Geology Technician Kyla Defore designed the rover-based site characterization mission.
-PISCES Intern Jack Andersen explained the controls and landscape hazards after configuring the software and hardware systems.
+Julia was the first deaf contestant to win the contest.
+She was also the first individual to pilot Helelani at the HI-SEAS habitat.
+With Emily as co-pilot, Julia remotely drove Helelani from within the space dome, steering the 700-pound spacecraft over rugged lava and capturing image data of the surrounding terrain.
+PISCES Geology Technician Kyla Edison designed the mission to characterize the site’s local geology.
+PISCES intern Jack Andersen explained the controls and landscape hazards to Julia after configuring the rover’s software and hardware systems.

-Later, Julia and Emily stayed the night at HI-SEAS accompanied by two Mission V crew members, Laura Lark and Brian Ramos.
-Laura and Brian, who knew a bit of sign language themselves and could communicate directly with Julia, recently emerged from an eight-month mission living in isolation within the confines of the dome.
+Later, Julia and Emily stayed overnight at HI-SEAS accompanied by two Mission V crew members, Laura Lark and Brian Ramos.
+Laura and Brian, who knew a bit of sign language themselves and could communicate directly with Julia, recently emerged from an eight-month mission living inside the habitat.